Label | Explanation | Data Type |

 The Surface Parameters tool provides a newer implementation of aspect and is recommended to be used instead of the Aspect tool.
 The Aspect tool fits a plane to the nine local cells, but a plane may not be a good descriptor of the landscape and may mask or exaggerate natural variations of interest.
 The Surface Parameters tool fits a surface to the neighborhood of cells instead of a plane, which provides a more natural fit to the terrain.

 The Aspect tool uses a 3 by 3 window of cells to compute the value, while the Surface Parameters tool allows window sizes from 3 by 3 to 15 by 15 cells.
 Larger window sizes are useful with high resolution elevation data to capture land surface processes at an appropriate scale.
-Surface Parameters also provides an adaptive window option that evaluates the local variability of the terrain and identifies the largest appropriate neighborhood size for each cell.
+The Surface Parameters tool also provides an adaptive window option that evaluates the local variability of the terrain and identifies the largest appropriate neighborhood size for each cell.
 This can be useful with gradual homogeneous terrain interrupted by streams, roads, or sharp breaks in slope.

-You can continue to use the traditional approach of the Aspect tool if you need the results to exactly match previous tool runs or if fast execution time is more important than a better algorithm.
+You can continue to use the traditional approach of the Aspect tool if you need the results to exactly match previous tool runs or if fast processing time is more important than a better algorithm.

 This tool uses a 3 by 3 cell moving window to process the data.
 If the processing cell is NoData, the output for that location will be NoData.